 Massachusetts Drug Abuse Facts

-The primary drugs that people are addicted to drug and alcohol in Massachusetts are cocaine and heroin, both primarily controled and trafficked by Colombian and Dominican drug traffickers.
-An popular alternative for heroin has been also found to be Oxycontin.
+The primary drugs that people are addicted to drug and alcohol in Massachusetts are cocaine and heroin, both primarily controlled and trafficked by Colombian and Dominican drug traffickers.
+A popular alternative for heroin has been also found to be OxyContin.